Thursday, October 17, 2024

 The hero-worshiped lover, on the other hand, is craved by the protagonist because the lover is supposedly wonderful and perfect.

 That is, the pedestal is part of the (initial) attraction/courtship.
-Although series like My Beautiful Man are able to point out the unfairness of "you must allow me to admire you" demands, many series that run with this archetype appear to remain on the worshiper's side.
+Although series like My Beautiful Man are able to point out the unfairness of "you must be perfect" demands, many series that run with this archetype appear to remain on the worshiper's side.
 It's the ultimate fan experience: Isn't it great to get the hero's attention?
 Okay, now, the fan and hero will easily adjust to real life.

 I find it creepy.
 Agatha Christie was right to present a worshiper (of her husband) as also the murderer of the thing she worships.
 The worshiper doesn't adjust to reality.
 The worshiper is entirely disillusioned and strikes out.